 Changing your commute is a great way to reduce your carbon footprint

-Commuting less frequently or via a different mode of transportation can be beneficial to the environment, as well as your well-being.
-A shorter work week makes for a happier employee, and a better preserved environment without the added fuel emissions that accompany a daily commute.
+Commuting less frequently or via a different mode of transportation can be beneficial to the environment.
+That’s as well as your well-being.
+A shorter work week makes for a happier employee.
+Finally, a better preserved environment without the added fuel emission All those that accompany a daily commute.